Cases on appeal

 holiday pay | calculation | commission

-On 7 October 2016, the Court of Appeal in British Gas Trading Ltd v Lock and another EWCA 983 CA held that the Employment Appeal Tribunal (EAT) was correct to uphold an employment tribunal decision that the Working Time Regulations 1998 can be interpreted to require employers to include a worker's commission in the calculation of his or her holiday pay.
+On 7 October 2016, the Court of Appeal in Lock and another v British Gas Trading Ltd (No.2) IRLR 946 CA held that the EAT was correct to uphold an employment tribunal decision that the Working Time Regulations 1998 can be interpreted to require employers to include a worker's commission in the calculation of his or her holiday pay.

 It is likely that British Gas will appeal to the Supreme Court against the Court of Appeal decision.